moskytw/mosql/docs/index.rst

              1 | mosky     | email   | ...
     (5 rows)

-After setuped the :py:class:`mosql.result.Model`, it will be a proxy to access your result set, and provide a nice interface to modify the rows:
+After settle the :py:class:`mosql.result.Model`, it will be a proxy to access your result set, and provide a nice interface to modify the rows:

 ::